 A-: 90 | B-: 80 | C-: 70 | D-: 60 |

 You are allowed to skip up to 2 paper reviews during the semester, with any late submission automatically counting as a skipped review.
-For each other required submission, such as a project write-up, you will have a default 24-hour grace period.
-Additional extensions will only be granted in cases of extreme circumstances.
+For each other required submission, extensions will only be granted in cases of exceptional circumstances.

 The author of all writing, ideas, and other work must be clearly credited.
 For example, if your presentation uses slides from someone else, you must credit the author.
 Please note that even a single sentence, or fragment of a sentence, directly copied from another work without being a clearly attributed quotation can constitute plagiarism.